-At GTC we believe that we provide our students with an outstanding mix of all of the above.
-Read on to see some of the reasons why GTC is the college of choice for so many students:
+At Green Templeton, we believe that we provide our students with an outstanding mix of all of the above.
+Read on to see some of the reasons why Green Templeton is the college of choice for so many students:

-A graduate-only college GTC focuses entirely on the needs of graduate students.
+A graduate-only college Green Templeton focuses entirely on the needs of graduate students.
 GTC is particularly popular with students who are returning to study after a period of substantial work experience, perhaps bringing a family with them, or even for those considering a career change late in life.

-A sizeable student population Over 500 students at GTC provide the basis for a large number of college sports teams, societies and other in-house groups, and a valuable support network for new initiatives, both social and academic.
+A sizeable student population Over 500 students at Green Templeton College provide the basis for a large number of college sports teams, societies and other in-house groups, and a valuable support network for new initiatives, both social and academic.

 An international college Students at GTC come from all over the world and bring with them a great variety of cultures and viewpoints.
-In 2011 we counted 66 nationalities from six continents among our students.
-This diversity helps everyone to feel at home at GTC.
+In 2014 we counted 72 nationalities from six continents among our students.
+This diversity helps everyone to feel at home at Green Templeton College.